-When I saw that Into The Glacier were based in Husafell, the same location of our first hotel in Iceland I decided to book it for our first day.
-Generally we wanted our holiday to be governed by the weather and to not be looking at our watches every day so we decided not to plan anything other than this trip.
+When I saw that Into The Glacier were based in Husafell, the same location as our first hotel in Iceland I decided to book it for our first day.
+Generally we wanted our holiday to be governed by the weather and to not be looking at our watches every day but we decided to book this one trip as we were worried it might get booked up.

 After a brief stop at Klaki base camp for people to use the loo we carried on up to the entrance to the glacier.
-During the drive trip our guide Ingo told us more about Iceland and about the glacier which was fascinating, leaving Stefan to deflate and inflate the tyres depending on the depth of the snow.
+During the drive our guide Ingo told us more about Iceland and about the glacier which was fascinating, leaving Stefan our driver to navigate his way up hill, and to deflate and inflate the tyres depending on the depth of the snow all from an app on his phone.

 Langjökull (the Long Glacier) is the second largest in Iceland.
 It coverns an area of about 950 km² and most of it rises between 1200 and 1300 m above sea level.
 It rests on a massif of hyaloclastite mountains.